Samuel H. Scripps: Influence on the world of dance

 His wife, Luise, dedicated her life to the dance of India, and donated her extensive collection of books and materials on the history of the dance of India to the Balasaraswati Performing Arts Centre.
 Luise Scripps was major supporters of the study and performance of the dance of India, where the Sam and Luise had once lived.
 In 1991, Luise Scripps established the Balasaraswati/Joy Anne Dewey Beinecke Chair for Distinguished Teaching, with additional support from Walter Beinecke, the daughters of Joy Anne Dewey Beinecke, and the ADF.

 As a testament to the impact the Scripps had upon American dance, the American Dance Festival dedicated their season to Samuel H. Scripps and Luise Elcanness Scripps in 1999.
+In 2012, the ADF opened the Samuel H. Scripps Studios in Durham, North Carolina.
+The space houses two studios on the upper level, and retail space on the lower level.

 Scripps served on the boards of the Paul Taylor Dance Company, the American Dance Festival, the Theatre for a New Audience, the Rhinebeck Performing Arts Center, and the Brooklyn Academy of Music.
 Scripps also became one of the major contributors to the Globe Theatre Project in London, playing a major role in the establishment of the replica of Shakespeare's Globe Theatre in London today.

-In his obituary in the New York Times of February 17, 2007, it was noted:
+In his obituary in The New York Times of February 17, 2007, it was noted: